dodyg/practical-aspnetcore/projects/sfa/README.md

 * [Time Remaining](remaining-time)

-  This is a wiki system with markdown support in less than 500 lines of code.
+  This is a tiny system to generate chart of a project remaining time in weeks.
 Everything is written in a single `Program.cs`.